mboss10/Tennis-ATP-Top-20-Chart-Race/README.md

 Once I have downloaded the SQLite database file from Kaggle, I imported it into my local DBeaver SQL client.
 This is a very simple process:
-1. Connect to a database - select SQLite in this case
+1. Connect to a database - select SQLite in this case.
 <img src="https://github.com/mboss10/Tennis-ATP-Top-20-Chart-Race/blob/main/Connect_a_DB.png" width="400"><br />
 2. Browse the folder in which I saved the SQLite database file annd select it.
 <img src="https://github.com/mboss10/Tennis-ATP-Top-20-Chart-Race/blob/main/SelectFile.png" width="400"><br />
-3. Test connection, success then click Finish
+3. Test connection, success then click Finish.
 <img src="https://github.com/mboss10/Tennis-ATP-Top-20-Chart-Race/blob/main/TestConnection.png" width="400"><br />

 Then I ended up with a new database, that I named Tennis_ATP, that contains 3 tables: